hwding/pdf-unstamper/README.md

    -r,  --recursive         process files in the given dir recursively -s,  --strict            use strict mode, a text area is considered as watermark
-                            only if its content strictly equals one of the keywords -c,  --clear             clear all annotations of the page which contains the target textual watermark(s), if you encounter bordered frame issues, enable this switch
+                            only if its content strictly equals one of the keywords -c,  --clear             clear all annotations in pages which contains the target textual watermark(s), if you encounter bordered frame issues, enable this switch
 ```